rrguardo/WiFi-Water-Level-S1/README.md

 This devide use ESP32-C3 microcontroller can use Arduino IDE to flash/upload microcontroller code, using **ESP32C3 Dev Module** as board.

-Before upload the code, generate a new private and public keys in developer zone at https://waterlevel.pro/settings  https://waterlevel.pro/add_sensor

 ## Server Side Minimal Sample in Python

 Note [WaterLevel.Pro](https://waterlevel.pro/) offer this server side service free,